Water Intake Systems /

 Drum Screen

-A drum screen is a self-cleaning fully automatic screen suitable to filter very large flow rates at a relatively fine (secondary) filtration degree.
-Regularly occurring flow rates are between 40.000 and 120.000 m3/h per screen, depending on customer requirements and the local situation at the intake.
-Woven mesh with a diameter of about 2-3 mm is used as filter medium.
-We recognize vertical and horizontal drum screen applications.
-This movie gives an impression of a vertical drum screen during assembly.
+A drum screen is a self-cleaning, fully automated screen designed to filter very large flow rates with a relatively fine (secondary) filtration degree.
+Typical flow rates range from 40,000 to 120,000 m³/h per screen, depending on customer requirements and the specific local conditions at the intake.
+The filtration medium consists of woven mesh with a diameter of approximately 2–3 mm.

 Travelling Band Screen